 Generally, you will have until June 30 following the year in which you incur the eligible expense to file a claim for reimbursement.
-If mailing your 2012 claims, your envelope must be postmarked no later than June 30, 2013.
+If mailing your 2013 claims, your envelope must be postmarked no later than June 30, 2014.

 You may access the Your Spending AccountTM (YSATM) website through a link on the Your Benefits ResourcesTM (YBRTM) website.
-To access YBRTM, visit Total Comp @ Citi at www.totalcomponline.com, available from the Citi intranet and the Internet; or go directly to
+To access YBRTM, visit Total Comp @ Citi at www.totalcomponline.com, available from the Citi intranet and the Internet.